Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 - Review of diversity within applicant pool.
 For example, does the applicant pool reflect the diversity of recent Ph.D. recipients for field?

-- Review of diversity within short-listed (conference interviewees, phone or Skype interviewees, etc.) candidates.
+- Review of diversity within short-listed (conference interviewees, phone or Skype/Zoom interviewees, etc.) candidates.

 - Review of diversity of candidates invited to on-campus interviews.

-Prior to verbal offer to candidate from underrepresented group, ODI is available for consultation, as needed, with the Dean to design an inclusive approach that addresses potential barriers to acceptance.
+Prior to verbal offer to candidate from underrepresented group, ODI is available for consultation, as needed, with the Dean (for faculty positions) to design an inclusive approach that addresses potential barriers to acceptance.

 After the Search

-The following strategies are recommended for committee chairs and academic units after the search:
+The following strategies are recommended for committee chairs and departments after the search:

 - Communication should be maintained with promising candidates from underrepresented groups for future searches.